-The objective of the guidance is to assist financial institutions in identifying risks posed by the use of weblinks on their websites and to suggest a variety of risk-management techniques that institutions should consider using to mitigate those risks.
-This guidance applies to institutions that develop and maintain their own websites, as well as institutions that use third-party service providers for this function.
+The purpose of this letter is to assist credit unions in identifying risks posed by the use of "weblinks" on their websites and suggest a variety of risk management techniques to mitigate these risks.

-Virtually every website contains "weblinks."
-A weblink is a word, phrase or image on a webpage that contains coding that will transport the viewer to a different part of the website or a completely different website by just clicking the mouse.

-While weblinks are a convenient and accepted tool in website design, their use can present certain risks for financial institutions.
-Generally, the primary risk posed by weblinking is that viewers can become confused about whose website they are viewing and who is responsible for the information, products and services available through that website.
+A large number of credit unions maintain sites on the World Wide Web.
+Virtually every website contains weblinks.
+A weblink is a word, phrase, or image that contains coding that will transport the viewer to a different part of the website or a completely different website by clicking on it.
+While weblinks are a convenient and accepted tool in website design, their use can present certain risks.
+The primary risk posed by weblinking is viewer confusion about whose website they are viewing and who is responsible for information, products, and services available through that website.